gscontras/probLang/chapters/07-generics.md

   }})
 }

-// e.g. "Has Wings"
+// e.g. "Lays eggs"
 viz(priorModel({
   phi: 0.3,
-  g: 0.99, // how prevalent under the stable cause
+  g: 0.5, // how prevalent under the stable cause
   d: 10   // the inverse-variance of the stable cause }))
 ~~~~